Loading Events

 2 bags of apples.
 Apples can be collected from gardens, parks and the downs.
 All apples are good – cooking apples also add good flavour balance.

-Clean containers with lids to take apple juice away with and your own apples if you wish.
+Clean containers with lids to take apple juice away in.

 You will need to consider how you will carry your juice home.